MDAnalysis/MDAnalysis.github.io/pages/contribute.md

 If you're new, you can start by participating in community conversations and mentoring programs.
 For more information on how you can participate, check out the [Community]({{ site.baseurl }}/pages/community/) and [Events]({{ site.baseurl }}/pages/events/) pages.

+The [MDAnalysis Project][] hosts several open-source repositories beyond the main library and MDAKits.
+You are welcome to contribute to any of them!
+Each repository typically has a `CONTRIBUTING.md` file to help you get started.
+If you’re unsure where to begin, you can:

+- Check the repository’s issue tracker for open tasks.
+- Submit a pull request for improvements.
+- Contact maintainers via [GitHub discussions][] or MDAnalysis [Community]({{ site.baseurl }}/pages/community/) forums.

 This page provides an overview of how you can contribute to the [Codebase](#contributing-to-the-codebase), [MDAKits](#contributing-to-mdakits), [Documentation](#contributing-to-the-documentation), or [Mentoring & Outreach Programs](#mentoring--outreach-programs).

 ## Contributing to the Codebase